 Any change of use would also require new planning and environmental approvals.

 Anyone with ideas for future uses of the site should first familiarise themselves with the following documents which provide useful background regarding the state of the site and its constraints:

 2.2 Could the site be used for public open space?

-As explained in 1.2, the City is required to restrict access to the site making it unsuitable for public open space.
+Under the definition of remediation, the City is required to restrict access to the site making it unsuitable for public open space.
 The use of the site for a solar farm is considered temporary and it could be removed in the future.
 If removal, destruction, or dispersal of contaminated material can be done in a low risk and feasible way in the future, then other uses including public open space could be considered at that time.
-Any future uses or development would be subject to proper planning, environmental and community engagement at that time.
+Any future uses or development would be subject to proper planning, environmental and community engagement at that time

-2.3 Why can’t the site be remediated and used for housing development?
+2.3 Why can’t the site be remediated and used for housing/urban development?

 2.4 The South Fremantle landfill site is only a few hundred metres from the coast.
 Would wave, current technology for power generation be a better choice?

 3 Benefits of putting a solar farm on the former South Fremantle landfill site